San Ygnacio, Texas: Education

 All of Zapata County is a part of the Zapata County Independent School District.

 Politics

 In the 2020 United States presidential election in Texas the community more heavily voted for Donald Trump than political operatives expected as residents felt obliged to protect their oil and gas related jobs, and pro-Trump organizers contacted residents in-person while pro-Biden ones, due to COVID-19-related cautions, did not.

-Trivia

-San Ygnacio was the site of the filming of the 1952 film Viva Zapata.